witchdocsec/SUnami/README.md

  flags denoted with -- are required. with - optional.
  the -local flag denotes that you want sunami to modify the .bashrc file on the current machine instead of producing output (not suggested for stealth reasons).

+ # Notice
+ using the shells and socket based exfil will throw an error in the targets shell if your listener isn't active. be sure to clean up after gaining root.
+For the most stealth will file exfil we suggest the built in flask server.

 # File Exfiltration
 I used passwd so as not to leak my hash for this demo but rest assured you can read whatever file you wish